 I'm not sure what's worse at this point... to be slotted back into the Matrix complete with partial chemical lobotomy or to completely drop out of society, be shunned by everyone you once knew, permanently adopt the label of "denier" and become a pariah who gradually loses their mind in isolation.

-Ok, I'm exagerating about the last bit, but it gets damn close I can tell you.
-Gradually realising that much of your existence is based on lies can be, should be an incredibly liberating life experience.
+Ok, I'm exaggerating about the last bit, but it gets damn close I can tell you.
+Gradually realizing that much of your existence is based on lies can be, should be an incredibly liberating life experience.
 But it helps if there are others around to smooth the ride, others who may have gone through the experience already, and those who are only just beginning down this magical path.